huajinw/CellDetective/README.md

 No third party software is required.

-To run the program, you need to be able to have permission to read and write from your hard drive, since it is interactive.
-This is run on a Mac so its performance on Windows has not tested.
+To run the program, you need to have permission to read and write from the hard drive.
+This version is tested on Mac OS X.  Its performance on Windows has not tested.

 This software has the following features:
-1) You will be able to read, write, and save images files of many formats (tested on .tif, .jpg, .gif, but should be able to do much more)
+1) File manipulation: read, write, and save image files of many formats (tested on .tif, .jpg, .gif, but should be able to do much more)
-2) You will be able to split and merge channels
+2) Channel manipulation: split and merge channels
-3) You will be able to apply thresholding method to generate masks and segment images.
+3) Perform image segmentation using thresholding method
-4) You will be able to inspect the histogram of images (pixel distribution)
+4) Inspect the histogram of images (pixel distribution)
-5) you will be able to use masks to quantify objects in the image, and correct for outliers.
+5) Use masked image to quantify objects in the image, and correct for outliers